ExilProductions/rtmp-cpp/README.md

 ## Windows Support

-Windows Support hasn't been added yet, it will be implemented once the Linx Port is fully Working.
+Windows Support hasn't been added yet, it will be implemented once the Linux Port is fully Working.

 ### Run Example
 ```bash